engin100/980/labs/lab-3.md

 [This video goes through how to set up the TMP36 and is very useful to watch before you get started.](https://www.youtube.com/watch?v=Mdx2m6hNuqc)

 This lab represents the start of your journey into the development of your rocket's sensor board.
-Your board will measure an ensemble of variables, including temperature, pressure, humidity, acceleration vector, and altitude.
+Your board will measure an ensemble of variables, including temperature, pressure (to derive altitude), and acceleration vector.
 We will begin with the simplest, most visceral metric: temperature.
 This lab will introduce you to the temperature sensor associated with your sensor board.

 A **sensor** is a device that provides measurement of some environmental observable.
 Many times, sensors work by **transduction** whereby they convert one form of energy into another, often times converting input to electrical energy.
 However, how do we know what the relationship is between the input and the output?
 If, for instance, the output from a temperature sensor reads as 2 Volts at room temperature, what does an output of 3 Volts mean?
 In order to answer this question, we need to generate a **calibration curve** for the sensor: an equation that maps input values against output values.